Share your words of wisdom

 KIM MOON '09

 Networking is incredibly important.
 Get involved with Michigan Pharmacists Association and other pharmacist groups; get to know other people in the profession.
 Use your rotations as an opportunity to get to know your preceptors, and stay in touch with them after graduation.
 Be very conscious of your professional reputation, starting in school — it will follow you wherever you go.
-Also, the pharmacy job market is not good; there are a lot of very talented people competing for a limited number of jobs.
 Volunteer, pick up extra skills, make your resume stand out from the crowd.

 DEDRIA HUMPHRIES BARKER '77, '89